 15. Buy a Potted Christmas tree: A real tree is less environmentally harmful and you can plant it after Christmas in your yard or anywhere you choose.
 You will be helping the environment and lessen your carbon footprint this holiday season.

-Just remember to ” Go Green” Recycle, Reuse this Christmas and throughout the coming year!
+Just remember to ” Go Green” be Eco-Friendly, Recycle, Reuse this Christmas and throughout the coming year!
 Your green lifestyle and taking one small step at a time to save our Environment, Stop Global Warming, and to “Saving Our Planet” will help our world be safer for our children and all future generations!
 While saving energy make sure you take the time to celebrate the true meaning of Christmas and be kind to yourself, our environment, and all those that you come into contact with.

 Show your love and friendship to all people and to our planet!